30 Easy Diabetic Recipes for Seniors

 • 1 tablespoon chia seeds

 Mix ingredients in a jar and refrigerate overnight.
 A perfect grab-and-go breakfast with 15g of protein and only 25g of carbs.
+This recipe helps maintain morning blood sugar levels while providing sustained energy.

 2. Veggie Egg Muffins